How To Rank Higher On Google – The Ultimate Guide

 - Bounce rate (do people quickly leave your page?)

-- Number of pages visited during session duration/length, etc;
+- Number of pages visited during the session, session duration, etc.

 Image Optimisation